IMPORTANT NOTICE-UPDATED: MARCH 23, 2022

 Training on Human Subjects Research

-The University of the Virgin Islands has subscribed to the Collaborative Institutional Initiative (CITI) Program to provide students, staff, faculty, and faculty advisors with up-to-date information about the regulatory requirements for conducting research involving human subjects.
-The IRB requires that each researcher review core concepts for the responsible conduct of research involving human subjects before submitting an application to the IRB.
+The University of the Virgin Islands has subscribed to the Collaborative Institutional Initiative (CITI) Program to provide students, staff, faculty, and faculty advisors with up-to-date information about the ethical requirements for conducting research involving human subjects.
+The IRB requires that each researcher review core concepts for the ethical conduct of research involving human subjects before submitting an application to the IRB.
 CITI Program certificates are renewable every 3 years.